paolopicelloit/prova1/README.md

 `terrier_properties` Path to Terrier properties file

-`runsFolder` Path to the folder that contains the runs for which we want to computer letor features
+`runsFolder` Path to the folder that contains the runs for which we want to compute letor features

 `pool` Path to qrel file